-Instead of randomly setting parameters or initializing them to mimic the iDFT we set all phases $ \phi $ and amplitudes $a$ to zero.
-The frequency $ \omega $ is set to $ 2 \pi \lfloor k/2\rfloor $ where $ k $ is a specific hidden node.
-For the augmentation function we set $ f(t) $ equal to $ wx+b $.
-For initialization the bias $ b $ is set to 0 and $ w $ is set to the least squares estimation of $ Y $.
-This is an estimation of the slope of the true trend line.
+Instead of initializing parameters to mimic the iDFT we randomly set all bias terms near 0, the output weights $ W^{[2]} $ which represent the amplitudes are initialized randomly close to 1, and the input weights $W^{[1]}$ which represent the frequencies are set to multiples of $ \pi k $ where $ k $ is a specific hidden node.
+The input weight parameters of the augmentation function $ f(t) $ are initialized randomly to close to 1 and its bias terms randomly set near 0.

+Before training starts, the input data is preprocessed in the same fashion as in \cite{godfrey2017neural} to improve learning.
+First, the time associated with each training sample is normalized between 0 (inclusive) and 1 (exclusive) on the time axis.
+By doing this normalization testing data points will have a time value greater than or equal to 1.
+With this normalization the 1/N term in the frequencies is taken into account by transforming t into t/N. Next, if the max value in the training set is greater then 10, then the training set is scaled between 0 and 10.
+This normalization avoids any look ahead bias by using on the max value in the training set only.
+Both these preprocessing steps expedite learning and help prevent the model from falling into local optimums.